graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-The root field of an introspection operation must not be an introspection
+The root field of a subscription operation must not be an introspection field.
-field.
 The following example is also invalid:

 ```graphql counter-example
 subscription sub {